Golf: Lydia Ko a real shot for second win of the LPGA season - NZ Herald

 Coming off her victory at the Saudi Ladies International last week, the Kiwi continued her fine form today with a third round 64 at the Belleair course.

-Starting the day in a share of 15th, Ko had six birdies to finish at 13-under to sit in a share of fifth place, three shots behind leaders Lexi Thompson and Nelly Korda who are still out on the course.
+Starting the day in a share of 15th, Ko had six birdies to finish at 13-under to sit in a share of six place, three shots behind leaders Lexi Thompson and Nelly Korda.

-The two-time Olympic medalist had three birdies on the front nine followed by another three on the final nine holes.
+Korda, who has already won three times in 2021, shot the low round of the day, a 63 which included eight birdies and bogey.
+Thompson hasn't won since 2019 and recorded her second 65 of the week.

 AdvertisementAdvertise with NZME.